imesluh/vocalfolds/README.md

   rotation, scale, no instruments visible, without intubation
 * seq2: pre-op with clearly visible tumor, visible instruments, changes in translation and scale, with intubation
-* seq3: post-op with removed tumor, damaged tissue, changes in translation and scale, with intubation
+* seq3-4: post-op with removed tumor, damaged tissue, changes in translation and scale, with intubation
-* seq7: pre-op with instruments manipulating and grasping the vocal folds, changes in translation and scale, with intubation
+* seq5-7: pre-op with instruments manipulating and grasping the vocal folds, changes in translation and scale, with intubation
 * seq8: post-op with blood on vocal folds, instruments and surgical dressing, with intubation

-Ideally, we would like to use one patient for training and the other patient for validation/testing.
-However, not all classes were present at both patients.
+Not all classes were present at both patients.
 We would like to adress this in future work by enlarging the dataset.

 ## Publication